Need help with the NCLEX-RN Exam?

 - hot spots (you must “click” on a place on the screen to answer)

-These are the categories and subcategories of NCLEX-RN test questions.
+The categories and subcategories of Next Generation NCLEX test questions remain largely unchanged.
 To ensure adequate coverage of the broad first and last categories on this list, we provide preparation materials for each of the subcategories listed under them.
 Our study sections are the topics shown here:

 Safe and Effective Care Environment